ibm-cloud-docs/cis/private-endpoint.md

     on the {{site.data.keyword.cloud_notm}} network.
 To learn more about VRF technology, see [Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.

     Enabling VRF permanently alters the networking for your account.
 Be sure that you understand the impact to your account and resources.
 After you enable
-    VRF, it cannot be disabled.
+    VRF, it can't be disabled.
     {: important}

 2. Make sure that your {{site.data.keyword.cloud_notm}} infrastructure account is enabled for [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint){: external}.